Window : Print

 Any combination of education and experience that would have provided the required knowledge and skills is qualifying.
 A typical way to obtain the knowledge and skills would be:

-High school graduation or equivalent, supplemented by vocational training in park maintenance, horticulture or a related field; and supplemented by three (3) years of experience performing park maintenance work; or an equivalent combination of education, training, and experience.
+High school graduation or equivalent, supplemented by vocational training in park maintenance, horticulture or a related field; and four (4) years of experience performing park maintenance work, at least two(2) years of experience at the Lead or Senior level; or an equivalent combination of education, training, and experience such as an Associate's degree in park management, landscape architecture, horticulture or a related field and three (3) years of experience; or a Bachelor's degree in park management, landscape architecture, horticulture or a related field and two (2) years of experience.

 Physical Ability: Tasks involve the ability to exert light physical effort in sedentary to light work, but which may involve some lifting, carrying, pushing and/or pulling of objects and materials of light weight (5-10 pounds).
 Tasks may involve extended periods of time at a keyboard or work station.